Have you ever wondered why Jesus so often referred to Himself as the “Son of Man”?

 It proclaimed His full divinity — He is the eternal King who receives worship and rules forever.

-It pointed to His mission — “The Son of Man came not to be served but to serve, and to give his life as a ransom for many” (Mark 10:45).
+It pointed to His mission — The Son of Man came to be a servant, ultimately giving his life to pay the debt we cannot (Mark 10:45).

 Every time Jesus said “Son of Man,” He was inviting us to see the wonder of the incarnation: